 Studies Choy et al..
 (2018); Mohamad et al. (2019); Trevisan, Smits (2023); Wilkes (1994); Keast & Anders (2017); Kahn &Nyamupangedengu (2022); Nalbantoglu and Aksu (2021); Tajeddin and Bolouri (2023) have also assessed application of Model of Pedagogical Reasoning and Action by Shulman (1987) in Teachers Professional Development (TPD).
 Pedagogical reasoning is a term that Shulman (1987) introduced (Kahn &Nyamupangendegu, 2022).
 It describes how teachers use their professional knowledge to decide what and how to teach it (Bishop & Denley, 2007).
 Twenty years ago, Shulman's Model of Pedagogical Reasoning and Action (MPRA) was devised as a foundation for teaching reform within the context of the professionalisation of teaching.
 The model identifies professional practices specifically for teachers.
 It comprises actions that a teacher undergoes during the teaching process.
 The Model of Pedagogical Reasoning and Action begins with subject matter comprehension and continues with new subject matter comprehension following reflection on instruction.
 This model is described in six processes: Comprehension, Transformation, Instruction, Evaluation, Reflection, and New Comprehension.

-Figure 1: A Model of Pedagogical Reasoning and Action (MPRA).
+Fig. 1.
+A Model of Pedagogical Reasoning and Action (MPRA).
 Adapted from Shulman, 1987, p.
 15 and Salazar, 2005 in Fernandez, (2014)

 .Regarding the pedagogical reasoning and action model, teacher professional development must address all six components.
 Pedagogical reasoning and action involve processes of central importance to developing pedagogical content knowledge uniquely the province of teachers, their unique form of professional understanding, and hence, pedagogical shift.